puppetlabs/puppet-docs/source/facter/2.0/fact_overview.markdown

 resolution, and facts that can run on different operating systems may need to have different resolutions for each one.

 Even though facts and resolutions are conceptually very different, the line can get a bit blurry at times.
 That's because declaring a second
-(or third, etc.) resolution for a fact looks just like declaring a completely new fact, only with the same name as an existing fact, as you can see in this example: [different resolutions for different operating systems](#example-different-resolutions-for-different-operating-systems).
+(or third, etc.) resolution for a fact looks just like declaring a completely new fact, only with the same name as an existing fact.
+You can see what this looks like in this example: [different resolutions for different operating systems](#example-different-resolutions-for-different-operating-systems).

 ## Writing Facts with Simple Resolutions